zcaceres/MPC/Coaches/Handbook.md

 It's best not to interrupt students who are reading, look deep in thought (for example, with headphones on), or have gone off to a quiet space by themselves.
 Look for students in the shared spaces.

+Coaches and students will eventually have a more neatly established schedule